c. 1000 BCE

 Byzantium was renamed Constantinople (now Istanbul) and dedicated to Emperor Constantine.
 Constantinople is generally considered to be the center and the "cradle of Orthodox Christian civilization".
 Constantinople was the largest and wealthiest city in Europe, from the mid-5th century to the early 13th century.

-Roman Emperor Constantine I, (Constantine the Great), was baptized in Nicomedia.
-Constantine had favored Christianity for most of his life and played a significant role in its legalization and spread,.
-He was baptized shortly before his death by Eusebius of Nicomedia, an Arian bishop, though some Catholic and Coptic Orthodox traditions claim he was baptized by Pope Sylvester I.
+Constantine had favored Christianity for most of his life and played a significant role in its legalization and spread.
+He was Baptized by Bishop Eusebius of Nicomedia Although some Catholic sources indicate he was Baptized by Pope Sylvester I in Rome.
+Most scholars dismiss it as a political effort to connect Constantine with an orthodox Roman bishop before the Great Schism.

 The coronation of Henry the Fowler as King of East Francia (Germany) marks the beginning of the Saxon Dynasty.